 Each of the following elements is not required in all introductions, and some elements combine into the same sentence.
 Rather than mechanically applying these elements, write the introduction that seems good to you, then come back and search for these elements in it.

 Topic.
-Early in the introduction, indicate the specific topic of the report.
+Early in the introduction, indicate the specific topic of the document.
 Some introductions seem to want to hold readers in suspense for a while before they indicate the true topic—that's a gamble.
 Better is to indicate the topic early—such that you could circle the topic words in the first three to four lines.

 Background on the topic.
 This is everybody's favorite!
 Some minimal background is usually in an introduction—for example, key definitions, historical background, theory, the importance of the subject.
 Information like this gets readers interested, motivated to read, grounded in some fundamental concepts.
 Watch out, though—this discussion can get away from you and fill up more than a page.
 If it does, that's okay—all is not lost.
-Move it in to the body of the report, or into an appendix.
+Move it in to the body of the document, or into an appendix.

 Background on the situation.
 Another kind of background is also a good candidate for introductions—the situation that brought about the need for the report.
 For example, if there were a lot of conflicting data about some new technology, which brought about the need for the research, this background could be summarized in the introduction.
 For example, if a company needed new equipment of some kind or if the company had some problem or need and some requirements in relation to that equipment—discussion of these matters should go in the introduction.